noodlebreak/expressfriends/README.md

 ## Testing

+* **Test cases**

     There are test cases written for checking the functioning of all the APIs.
     You can run the tests by running the following command:

     `npm run test`

     Make sure the seeds are installed, so that assertions on initial data doesn't fail.

+* **Restlet API collection**

+    You can use the collection available under the `api_collection` dir, and import it to your installation of Restlet (either on system or in Google Chrome).
+You can then test the API suite.

 ## API usage:
 Just go over to the root of the project site when server is started, and you'll be shown links.